Alaska

 Conclusions (ndvi_AK3000)

 Until now, we have limited our analyses to the 3000-pixel subset of Alaska, ndvi_AK3000.
 Calls to fitGLS() involve inverting V, and the computational complexity scales with \(N^3\) where \(N\) is the number of pixels in the map.
 We have used the data set ndvi_AK3000 up to now because the computation time for the analyses is reasonable.
-However, 3000 pixels means dealing with distance and covariance matrices that each contain \(3,000 \times 3,000 = 9,000,000\) elements.
-This is approaching the upper size limit for obtaining relatively fast results.
+Even with only 3000 pixels, we must handle distance and covariance matrices that each contain \(3,000 \times 3,000 = 9,000,000\) elements.
+This is approaching the upper size limit for obtaining relatively fast results on most personal consumer hardware.

-In contrast, the covariance matrix for the full ndvi_AK10000 data set would have \(10,000 \times 10,000 = 100,000,000\) elements which creates a computationally infeasible problem for a normal computer.
+By contrast, the covariance matrix for the larger ndvi_AK10000 data set would have \(10,000 \times 10,000 = 100,000,000\) elements which creates a computationally infeasible problem for a typical computer.

 Partitioned GLS